Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Beyond RBAS MDPs And Horizon-free Imitation Gap

+We further empirically validate this lower bound.
+Specifically, we test BC, TV-AIL and other representative AIL methods such as FEM, GTAL and GAIL on instances satisfying \cref{asmp:standard_imitation}.
+The imitation gaps on both small and large sample regimes are reported in \cref{tab:standard_imitation_other_ail_small_data} and \cref{tab:standard_imitation_other_ail_large_data}, respectively.
+Across both regimes, we observe that the imitation gaps of both BC and TV-AIL increase when the horizon grows, closely matching our theoretical prediction in \cref{prop:lower_bound_vail}.
+Besides, other AIL methods such as FEM, GTAL and GAIL exhibit qualitatively similar behavior, suggesting that this phenomenon is not specific to TV-AIL.

-Finally, we emphasize that this failure case for TV-AIL may rarely hold in practice due to the specialty of isolation and self-absorbing.
-Therefore, the established lower bound does not conflict with the observed superior performance of AIL methods.
-Instead, this result may help us better understand when TV-AIL might fail and what is crucial to success.
-We note that other AIL methods (e.g., FEM, GTAL and GAIL) may also have a horizon-dependent imitation gap on hard instances satisfying \cref{asmp:standard_imitation}; see the numerical result in \cref{appendix:algorithmic_behaviors_of_other_ail_methods}.
+Finally, we emphasize that the worst-case scenario for TV-AIL, where the imitation gap suffers a linear dependence on the horizon $H$, may rarely occur in practice due to the unique natures of isolation and self-absorption.
+Therefore, the lower bound we have established does not contradict the observed excellent performance of AIL methods in practice.
+Instead, this result can provide insights into when TV-AIL may fail and what factors (e.g., expert action transitions are discriminative with respect to non-expert actions and there exist reachable bad self-absorbing states) are crucial to its success.